OpenSourceKyle/OpenSourceKyle.github.io/content/en/blog/2024-05-20-feeling-great-and-excited-about-big-wins.md

 **I am not a victim** -- am a lover of people and life.
 Anyways, thanks for your patience in reading all this whoever you are.
 Not making any of this political or whatever; just super interesting to have these experiences and live this life.

-Today is hot as fuck here in CDMX -- breaking a temp record, so I'm going to take it easy.
+Today is hot as fuck here in CDMX -- breaking a temp record, so I'm going to take it easy.---
+---